Anando304/TheSource_Rewards_APP/README.md

 # TheSource_Rewards_APP

-> An App created during the 2019 Bell IT Business Case Challenge.
+> Winning project of the 2019 Bell IT Business Case Challenge

+> A modern rewards app for TheSource Loyalty Program.

 **Overview**